kieranabrennan/kieranabrennan.github.io/_pages/home.md

     As a Research Engineer at <a href="https://www.soulmachines.com/">Soul Machines</a> under <a href="https://nzawards.org.nz/winners/mark-sagar-phd-frsnz/">Dr. Mark Sagar</a>, I developed a neural network for motor control of a virtual human avatar.
 The avatar could be trained to draw and play pong, built on a simple network called a self-organising map.
     <figure class="half">
         <a><div class="fluid-width-video-wrapper" style="padding-top: 50%;"><iframe src="https://www.youtube.com/embed/fNWjKtVWToc?si=IMOpwUs-0DZHRM5e" frameborder="0" allowfullscreen="" id="fitvid0"></iframe></div></a>
-        <figcaption>Demonstrating the avatar, BabyX, which is controlled by neural networks and can interact in real-time.</figcaption>
+        <figcaption>Demonstrating the interactive avatar, BabyX, which is animated by neural networks.</figcaption>
     </figure>
     I learnt to build models in a streaming, 3D graphics environment, and continued to work for Soul Machines during my PhD.
 When I began at Soul Machines in 2014 we were a team of six.
 By the time I left the company was over 70 employees and had raised USD $7.5m.
 As of 2024, Soul Machines has raised USD$135m in funding.
 </div>